 Cerisse made a similar discovery when, after many years of being clean and sober, she got a little too comfortable.
 “I do have 12 years free from heroin right now,” she says.
 “I thought I was ok.
 I started drinking a glass of wine at night, which was okay at first, and then it turned into me hiding alcohol from my husband.”
 Despite all of her efforts to hide her drinking, Cerisse’s husband knew what was going on.
 He approached her about it, and they both agreed that she needed to get help.

 Cerisse had stopped focusing on her sobriety and staying clean.
 She thought she had been “cured”.
 But, she discovered what so many others have before her – there is no “quick fix” for addiction.
-During her time at our treatment center, she realized that recovery is about learning how to live life and handle daily stress without using drugs or alcohol to cope.
+During her time in treatment, she realized that recovery is about learning how to live life and handle daily stress without using drugs or alcohol to cope.
 It is about handling issues and negative emotions in a positive way, and addressing the causes of her substance abuse rather than just the symptoms.
 “My advice to others is that there is hope,” she offers.
 “It can be done, it’s just something that you have to work at on a day-to-day basis.
 There is hope out there, you just have to be ready to make that change.”
 Cerisse now knows that she has to continually keep her focus on recovery.

-Many of the clients that we see in our recovery center are in a hopeless and despairing emotional state.
+Many of the clients in a recovery center are in a hopeless and despairing emotional state.
 Kyle, who had been using drugs and alcohol since he was only 10 years old, was one of them.
 His drug use had progressed further and further over the years, and he had lost all hope.
 “Many times I would lie in bed after using and I just didn’t feel like living anymore,” he admits.
 His wife and daughter knew something was wrong, and they approached him about it.
 Kyle was flatly honest with them, and together they searched for help.

-When Kyle got to BDR, he was still struggling, and he was unsure of just how much help our program would be to him, a middle-aged man who had been using for much longer than he had not been.
+When Kyle got to rehab, he was still struggling, and he was unsure of just how much help a program would be to him, a middle-aged man who had been using for much longer than he had not been.
 He noticed that he was older than some of the other clients, and this worried him at first.
 He soon realized that he had no reason to worry.
 “I think the greatest thing about this place is the peers,” he says.
 “Initially, I thought that I didn’t want to be around the kids here, but I’ve learned more from those kids.”
 Kyle now understands that, no matter how young or old a person may be, as long as we keep our focus on recovery, everyone has something to teach.